thingsboard/thingsboard.github.io/docs/mqtt-broker/mqtt-options.md

 ## MQTT Options

-**Note:** To change some server parameter you need to update the corresponding environment variable (for example you can do it in `thingsboard-mqtt-broker.conf` file if you have standalone deployment).
+**Note:** To change some server parameter you need to update the corresponding environment variable (you can do it in `thingsboard-mqtt-broker.conf` file if you have standalone deployment or in `environment` section of deployment script if you use docker-compose or k8s).

 ## Advanced MQTT Options